Geographical information system as educational technology for teaching social studies

 Abstract

-The nonchalant attitude of social studies teachers in adopting new and innovative educational technology can be attributed to high failure rate among students in the subject.
-Hence the primary aim of the study was to investigate if Geographical Information Systems can be used as educational technology for teaching social studies.
-The study adopted a mixed research design, quantitative (non-equivalent quasi-experimental control group) and phenomenological qualitative (open ended interview) design.
+The nonchalant attitude of social studies teachers in adopting new and innovative educational technology can be attributed to the high failure rate among students in the subject.
+Hence the primary aim of the study was to investigate if geographical information system (ArcGIS software) can be used as educational technology for teaching social studies.
+The study adopted a mixed research design; quantitative (non-equivalent quasi-experimental control group) and phenomenological qualitative (open-ended interview) design.
 With a sample of 150 students.
-Data collection instrument was extracted from standardized questions used for Basic Certificate Examinations.
-The instrument reported a Pearson Product Moment Correlation (PPMC) coefficient of 0.81 as its reliability index.
-Mean, standard deviation and Analysis of Variance (ANOVA) were applied in analysing quantitative data.
-While open ended questions were use as instrument to collect qualitative data.
-Quantitative results showed a higher post-test mean score for the treatment group.
-Similarly, results from the qualitative study was in consonance.
-Signifying that Geographical Information Systems can be adopted as educational technology for teaching social studies
+The data collection instrument was extracted from standardized questions used for basic certificate examinations (BECE).
+The instrument reported a Pearson product moment correlation (PPMC) coefficient of 0.81 as its reliability index.
+Mean, standard deviation and analysis of variance (ANOVA) were applied in analyzing quantitative data.
+While open-ended questions were used as an instrument to collect qualitative data.
+Quantitative results showed a higher post-test mean score for the treatment group (TG).
+Similarly, results from the qualitative study were in consonance.
+Signifying that GIS can be adopted as educational technology for teaching social studies.

 Keywords